project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/configuring_domain_ext_links.md

 <Will be taken care by legal team>

 ### Configuring the Domain
-To enable domains to host content from external links, an admin needs to configure an enviroenment variable.
+To enable a Sunbird instance to host content from external source,an admin needs to configure an enviroenment variable.
-You must set the<b>sunbird_extcont_whitelisted_domains<b>variable to whitelist a external website.
+The admin must set the "sunbird_extcont_whitelisted_domains" variable to whitelist an external website.

-For an example, if you need to allow a domain to host content from an external source "dailymotion.com", you need to configure the domain in the below format:
+For an example, if you need to allow an instance to host content from an external source like "wordpress.com", you need to configure the environmen variable in the below format:

-<b>SUNBIRD_EXTCONT_WHITELISTED_DOMAINS: env.sunbird_extcont_whitelisted_domains || 'dailymotion.com'<b>
+SUNBIRD_EXTCONT_WHITELISTED_DOMAINS: env.sunbird_extcont_whitelisted_domains ||'wordpress.com'

 Once the domain is configured in this manner, it will allow content creators of the organisation to upload content from external sources.
-To know <b>how to upload external content to Sunbird content library<b>, refer to the [Upload Content to Sunbird](http://www.sunbird.org/features-documentation/upload/){:target="_blank"}section.
+To know how to upload external content to Sunbird content library, refer to the [Upload Content to Sunbird](http://www.sunbird.org/features-documentation/upload/){:target="_blank"}section.